About the Program

 Applications for the Chobani Incubator are currently closed.
 Please subscribe for updates on when applications for our next class begin.

 So I’m applying to the Chobani Incubator and got to the part about uploading a video—how do I do that?

 Record a video that’s no more than 90 seconds long and contains your answer to the questions provided within the application website.

 Providing a link to the video, hosted on YouTube or Vimeo, works great.
 You should upload this video as “unlisted” or “not private” to ensure we have access.
 If you don’t want other people to find it, mark it as “unlisted.”

 We care about the quality of your answers, not the production value of your video.
 The video should simply be the founders talking.
 No screenshots or postproduction please.
 We want to get to know you… not your video-making skills.

 Before submitting the link, we recommend playing it back to yourself from the hosted provider (YouTube of Vimeo)—that’s the way we’ll view it, so this is your shot to make sure we can hear what you’re saying.

 I’ve got this existing video that I want you to see.
 Can I submit that?

-We really want to hear about your company in your voice.
 We can’t talk with all the companies that submit, so this is the best way to accomplish that.
 We’re asking that you and your team look into the camera and speak right to us, rather than submitting something that already exists.